-The annual report documents the ANAO’s performance.
+The documents the ANAO’s performance.
 It addresses all applicable obligations under the Public Governance, Performance and Accountability Act 2013 and the Auditor-General Act 1997 and the performance measures set out in the ANAO’s portfolio budget statements and the corporate plan.
 The ANAO annual report contains the annual performance statement, which reports on the achievement of the performance measures and provides narrative and analysis relating to the ANAO’s performance.
 The annual performance statements report on the extent to which the ANAO is meeting its purposes through the activities we undertake.

 The ANAO’s annual performance statement and financial statements, which appear in the annual report, are audited by the Independent Auditor.

 Changes in the ANAO’s operating environment are monitored for their potential impact on the ANAO’s ability to achieve its purpose.
 Damage to our reputation is the single most important consequence should our risk management fail in a significant way, as it goes to the core of the way we conduct our business and our integrity as a professional audit organisation.